Aguaruna language: Sentence structure

 Aguaruna typically prefers verb-final clauses.
 Though the word order is pretty flexible due to the presence of case markers, the direct object almost always immediately precedes the verb.
 The typical word order is as follows: SOV, where S represents the subject, O represents the direct object, and V is the verb.
 Aguaruna has a strong preference for transitive and ditransitive verbs, so the presence of intransitive clauses is minimal.
 If the sentence contains an indirect object, then it may fall into one of two positions: (S)OVE or (S)EOV, where E represents the indirect object.
 Under some circumstances, O may fall in clause-initial position, such as in the case of pronominal O arguments.
 For example, in the sentence mina amɨ dakumahukata 'take a photo of me' the pronominal object mina 'me' precedes the subject amɨ 'you'.

 Aguaruna contains a person hierarchy for object marking.
 The hierarchy is: 1SG > 2SG > 1PL/2PL > 3, where first person plural and second person plural are equally ranked.
 Note that third-person objects are never marked.
 Typically, object marking tends to prefer E to be higher ranked than O.

 Noun phrases

 The minimal noun phrase consists of a head noun or a modifier in a headless construction.
 A noun phrase has a head noun or pronoun.
 The head noun may be preceded by an optional determiner and the head noun may be followed by one or more modifiers (adjectives and a small set of human nouns).
 There are three classes of complex noun phrases: simple, possessive, and apposed name.
-The structure of simple NP is: [(DET) N (Modifier)].
-The structure of possessive NP is: [ (N:GEN_{Possessor}) N PERT_{Possessum} ].
-Note PERT stands for pretensive suffix which attaches to the noun stem, preceding inflectional suffixes.
-The structure of apposed name NP is: [N N_{ProperName}].
+The structure of the simple noun phrase is: [(DET) N (Modifier)].
+The structure of the possessive noun phrase is: [ (N:GEN_{Possessor}) N PERT_{Possessum} ].
+(PERT stands for pretensive suffix which attaches to the noun stem, preceding inflectional suffixes.)
+The structure of the apposed name noun phrase is: [N N_{ProperName}].